Cancel anytime

 - Historically smaller R&D budget compared to Intel and Nvidia

-- Reliance on TSMC for manufacturing
+- Dependence on TSMC for manufacturing

 Opportunities

-- Growth in data center market
+- Expansion in the data center market

 Threats